jghoman/dotfiles/README.md

 config-files
 ============

-Central location for config files
+Central location for config files and scripts relating thereto.